catseye/toolshelf/README.markdown

 The script `toolshelf.sh` does one thing, and does it well:

-- It runs `$TOOLSHELF/toolshelf/toolshelf.py`, with the arguments that were passed to `toolshelf.sh`, redirecting the output to a temporary file -- then it `source`s the temporary file.
+- It runs `$TOOLSHELF/toolshelf/toolshelf.py`, with the arguments that were passed to `toolshelf.sh`, expecting it to output a temporary file -- then it `source`s that temporary file and deletes it.

 The Python script `toolshelf.py` is the workhorse: